hieuvp/aws-certified-cloud-practitioner/security-and-architecture/core-concepts/README.md

 ## [AWS Well-Architected Framework](https://aws.amazon.com/architecture/well-architected)

-The **Well-Architected Framework** is a collection of best practices across five key pillars for how to best create systems that create business value on AWS.
+The **Well-Architected Framework** is a collection of best practices
+<br />across five key pillars for how to best create systems that create business value on AWS.

 | **Pillar**             | **Description**                                        |
 | ---------------------- | ------------------------------------------------------ |